kantarjiev/BAMRU-Org/docs/google_calendar.md

 2. an issuer address - a service account from the Google API console
 3. a P12 certificate - download from the Google API console

-Ask AndyL to send you a private copy of the keys.
+Ask AndyL to send you a copy of the directory.
 Then you can edit the directory to include your new account information.

 Note: to prevent inadvertent deletion of the `gcal_keys` directory, it is backed